by Susan Flantzer © Unofficial Royalty 2014

 In 2006, Prince Albert founded The Prince Albert II Foundation, a charity that has donated millions to various environmental projects.
 The foundation concentrates on environmental protection, sustainable development, climate change, the promotion of renewable energies, and biodiversity.

-Prior to Prince Albert’s marriage in 2011, there was much discussion about what seemed to be his perpetual bachelor state and his dating experiences.
+Before Prince Albert’s marriage in 2011, there was much discussion about what seemed to be his perpetual bachelor state and his dating experiences.
 On July 6, 2005, a few days before his enthronement ceremony, Prince Albert officially confirmed through his lawyer that he had an illegitimate son.
 Alexandre Coste (born August 24, 2003, in Paris, France) is the son of Prince Albert and Nicole Coste, a former Air France flight attendant, originally from Togo in Africa.
 Then in 2006, Prince Albert confirmed that he had an illegitimate daughter.
 Jazmin Grace Grimaldi (born March 4, 1992, in Palm Beach, California) is the daughter of Prince Albert and Tamara Rotolo, a California woman who reportedly worked as a waitress.
-The paternity of both children was confirmed by DNA tests and neither child has a claim on the throne of Monaco.
+DNA tests confirmed the paternity of both children and neither child has a claim on the throne of Monaco.

 Prince Albert and Princess Charlene have two children, boy and girl twins.
 Even though their daughter was born first, their son is the heir apparent because Monaco’s succession is male-preference cognatic primogeniture.